ben-blazado/CarND-Behavioral-Cloning-P3/writeup_report.md

 ### Code Usability

 The script to create the model is `model.py`.
 It uses a data generator class, `DrivingLogSequence`, that inherits from `keras.utils.Sequence`.
-This class accesses data from two folders, `data_easy_route` and `data_hard_route`, to generate images and steering angle data for training rather than storing the entire folders of images and steerings angles into memory.
+This class accesses data from two folders, `data_easy_route` and `data_hard_route`, to generate images and steering angle data for training rather than storing the entire folders of images and steerings angles into memory (the data in those folders are compressed `in data_easy_route_7z` and `in data_hard_route_7z` folders, and must be uncompressed into the base directory to use in training).

 The main function in `model.py` that creates the neural network is `create_model()`.
 The function `train_model()` then trains the model using `DrivingLogSequence` data generators and saves the model to the file `model.h5`